-5) Prayer is an open conversation I get to have with my Creator.
+- Prayer is an open conversation we get to have with our Creator.

 God answers our prayers.
 I know this because prayer was never meant to be one-sided.
 It’s a dialogue.
 I once heard a pastor ask his congregation how much time they spent listening when they prayed.
 The truth is that most of us pray like we are leaving a voice mail rather than engaging in a live conversation.
 Needless to say, this thought rocked my world (and changed my prayer life!)

 God may not always answer our prayers the way we expect, but He is always listening and responding.
 We need to remember that as our Father, He has our best interest at heart.